-Grevillea crithmifolia has two forms.
-One is a compact two metre tall shrub.
-The other is a dense ground cover with a spread of at least two metres.
+Grevillea crithmifolia is a shrub that comes in two forms.
+One is a compact 2-metre tall shrub.
+The other is a dense ground cover with a height of around 0.5 metres and a width of at least 2 metres.

 The groundcover form is the one most favoured by gardeners.
 A well-grown, ground covering form of Grevillea crithmifolia will form a dense, weed-suppressing carpet.

 Propagate from cuttings which may be slow to produce roots.